HIV Prevention

 What HIV medicines are used for PEP?

-The Centers for Disease Control and Prevention (CDC) provides guidelines on recommended HIV medicines for PEP.
-The CDC guidelines include recommendations for specific groups of people, including adults and adolescents, children, pregnant people, and people with kidney problems.
-The most recent PEP recommendations can be found on CDC’s PEP resources webpage.
+The CDC provides guidelines on recommended HIV medicines for PEP.
+The CDC guidelines include recommendations for specific groups of people, including adults and adolescents, children, pregnant women, and people with kidney problems.

 Your health care provider or emergency room doctor will work with you to determine which medicines to take for PEP.